tpemartin/113-1-data-visualization/Lecture-notes/05-aes-layers.md

 + When an object is mentioned to be in the Global environment, don't create an example object.

 + When the font sizes of title, subtitle, caption, axe labels, and axe text should be 16, 14, 12, 12, and 10 respectively.
 Other text size should be 10.

-The size in code should be the specified size time `adj` where `adj = 1`.
++ When ask to make font size scalable, put `adj <- 1` and have all font sizes time `adj`
 ```